Ethnicity is a major subject today. Ethnic groups are in the limelight of minority rights, their treatment, and literal extinction.

 I live in France as you know.
-Although this country presents one Olympic team, one national football or judo team the hexagon is populated by innumerable ethnicities: Basque, Bretons, Catalans, Corsica, French, Occitan, Alsacians, Chti (made known and now famous by Dany Boone’s movie Bienvenue chez les Ch’tis unfortunately, I think, translated, Welcome to the sticks.
-It totally loses the ethnicity the film portrays especially in contrast to the Mediterranean character immersed in the Northern ambiance), Bretons, Catalan, Auvergnat (who owned most of the bars in Paris, now, the Chinese are taking them over), Savoyards (highly represented among lawyers), If we put a magnifying glass on any population, within an overall homogeneity the ethnicity will reveal itself.
+Although this country presents one Olympic team, one national football or judo team the hexagon is populated by innumerable ethnicities: Basque, Breton, Catalan, Corsica, French, Occitan, Alsatian, Chti (made known and now famous by Dany Boone’s movie Bienvenue chez les Ch’tis unfortunately, I think, translated, Welcome to the sticks.
+It totally loses the ethnicity the film portrays especially in contrast to the Mediterranean character immersed in the Northern ambiance), Bretons Catalan, Auvergnat (who owned most of the bars in Paris, now, the Chinese are taking them over), Savoyard (highly represented among lawyers), If we put a magnifying glass on any population, within an overall homogeneity the ethnicity will reveal itself.

 Not only do we have the indigenous ethnic groups but because of migration, we have many other peoples present including Armenians, Berbers, Germans, Han, Italians, Jews, Kurds, Poles, Portuguese, Roma, Romanians, Russians, Serbs, Spaniards, Tahitians, Tamil, Turks, and Uzbeks.